well-typed/memory-usage-zurihac-2021/README.md

 ```

 Now when the application is started, a socket will be opened which can be connected
 to by a debugger.
+Once the debugger is connected, the instrumented process can be paused

-NOTE: The `GHC_DEBUG_SOCKET` variable controls the socket which the debuggee
+and its heap inspected.

-creates the socket on.
+The `GHC_DEBUG_SOCKET` environment variable controls where the socket is created.

 ## Writing a Debugger